snitko/ui_guiders/README.markdown

 * Want different styles?
   copy `app/assets/stylesheets/ui_guiders.css.scss` from the plugin dir and change it.

-* Want a different markup?
-  copy `app/assets/views/shared/_ui_guider.haml` from the plugin dir and change it.

 * Replacing images?
   You guessed it right.
 Copy `app/assets/images/ui_guiders/` from the plugin dir and change it.

+For images and stylesheets make sure your `app/assets` dir loads last, so that Rails loads *your* files.
+I managed to do it with

+    config.assets.paths << "#{Rails.root}/app/assets/stylesheets/"
+    config.assets.paths << "#{Rails.root}/app/assets/images/"

+in my `config/application.rb`

+* Want a different markup?
+  copy `app/assets/views/shared/_ui_guider.haml` from the plugin dir and change it.

 Requirements